 Dental Flossing Daily Saves You Money

 A box of dental floss will cost you less than a dollar and last you for months.
 A trip to the dentist, especially for a major procedure, will cost your much, much more than that.
-They say an ounce of prevention is worth a pound of cure, and it couldn’t be more true in this case.
+They say an ounce of prevention is worth a pound of cure, and it couldn't be truer in this case.

 Dental Flossing Daily Makes a Trip to the Dentist Easier

 If you are like most people, your least favorite part of visiting the dentist is when they scrape the tartar off your teeth.
-Even the best dentists and hygienists haven’t found a way to make this a pleasant process.
-Flossing specifically fights the build up of tartar, making your next visit to the dentist a lot easier to get through.
+Even the best dentists and hygienists haven't found a way to make this a pleasant process.
+Flossing specifically fights the build-up of tartar, making your next visit to the dentist a lot easier to get through.